atulkumarpccs/Self-Driving-Car-Engineer-Nanodegree-Program--Project5/README.md

  2.Some of package for python are installed manually.

- 3. AWS setup is not working as per support project so done locally.
+ 3.AWS setup is not working as per support project so done locally.
  ```